São José dos Campos: Agriculture

 The municipality cultivates different crops: rice, tomato, potatoes, orange and many vegetables; cattle are raised for beef and milk supply.
 There are also farms for production of eggs and chicken.

 Industry

 In contrast to the rural town in 1950s, today São José is an important manufacturing center and holds a large array of industries.
 Over 1,251 industries are in the municipality and nearby 49,000 inhabitants work for industries.
 The three main industries are automotive, oil/petrochemical and aerospace.
 There are significant pharmaceutical, consumer durables, chemical, and telecommunication companies in the city.

 It is also known as the "Brazilian aeronautics capital" because it is home of CTA and one of the biggest aircraft manufacturers in the world, Embraer.

-International Trade
+International trade

-In 2014 São José dos Campos ranked as the 5th largest exporter, by value, of all Brazilian municipalities exporting $4.6B (USD) worth of materials.
-In that year, between aircraft and aircraft parts categories, São José Dos Campos exported $3.57B (USD) or 81.9% of the total exports of the municipality.
+In 2014 São José dos Campos ranked as the 5th largest exporter, by value, of all Brazilian municipalities exporting US$4.6B worth of materials.
+In that year, between aircraft and aircraft parts categories, São José Dos Campos exported US$3.57B or 81.9% of the total exports of the municipality.